 Occasionally, we take off very tiny bits in between the teeth so the teeth are tenths of a millimetre thinner.
 The teeth don’t look any different.
 However, when this is done to a number of teeth, the treatment can give a reasonable amount of space.

-Generally, all these things are assessed before considering to removing teeth these days.
-Crowded teeth treatment can therefore become a multidisciplinary solution involving an orthodontist, a dentist and, potentially, surgical intervention.
+Generally, all these things are assessed before considering removing teeth these days.
+Crowded teeth treatment can, therefore, become a multidisciplinary solution involving an orthodontist, a dentist and, potentially, surgical intervention.

 The value of Invisalign